gooddata/gooddata-ui-sdk/README.md

     the last build.

 -   `rush link` and `rush link --force` - builds or rebuilds symlinks between projects in the repository.
+    This is typically not needed as Rush will re-link during update.
+Use in case you encounter strange dependency errors during build.

 -   `rush add` - adds a new dependency to a project.